Center for Peace and Reconciliation Studies

 V. Demolitions under International Law

 Ostensibly, demolition of houses is a purely administrative procedure based solely on planning considerations.
-However, examination of the location and timing of demolitions and comparing them with the planning policy in the settlements indicate that the mass demolition policy serves objectives totally unrelated to planning.
+However, examination of the location and timing of demolitions and comparing them with the planning policy in the settlements indicate that the mass demolition project serves objectives entirely unrelated to planning.

 VI.
 Setting of Demolitions